rohannella/rohannella/README.md

 - 👋 Hi, I’m @rohannella
 - 👀 I’m interested in ...
-TENNIS, SKIING, PROGRAMMING, MATH, SCIENCE, TRAVELLING, PHOTOGRAPHY
+Skiing, Programming, Linear Algebra
 - 🌱 I’m currently learning ... jQuery and react.js
-- 💞️ I’m looking to collaborate on ...
-A ROBOTICS WEBPAGE THAT IS CURRENTLY BEING CODED IN CSS, HTML & JS
+- 💞️ I ... bought an '83 cutlass for the weekend
 - 📫 How to reach me ... how bout nah

 <!---